jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 #### Other: Explore these two situations later

 - Establishing permanent links to arguments.
 Them being annulled when the call ends.
-- With the definition of that, will a more flexible procedure interface methodology be possible?
+- With the definition of that, might a more flexible procedure interface methodology be possible?

 #### Other: use sentence somewhere in book